jlettvin/UnicodeLexer/README.md

 XML 1.0 streams potentially deliver these 21 bits in a countable number of variations.
 Each variation is reconstructed into a reliable 21 bit codepoint.
 The reconstruction is highly optimized for each variation on delivery.
-XML streams begin with the four characters "<xml".
+XML streams begin with the four characters "&lt;xml".
 These four characters may be packed as ASCII, UTF8, UTF16, or UTF32, and are sufficient to uniquely identify most stream characteristics.
-Within the first tag may be a final stream {disambiguator} found in the root tag
+Within the first tag may be a final stream {disambiguator}
+found in the root tag
-<xml version="1.0" encoding="{disambiguator}">.
+  &lt;xml version="1.0" encoding="{disambiguator}"&gt;.
 Rule 81 of the XML 1.0 specification discusses allowed disambiguators.

 Three 7-bit codepoint fragments: